rafael-fuente/diffractsim/README.md

 # Angular-Spectrum-Method

-Implementation of the Angular Spectrum method in Python to simulate Diffraction Patterns
+Implementation of the Angular Spectrum method in Python to simulate arbitrary Diffraction Patterns